emaverick2001/PersonalPortfolio/src/content/blog/critical-role-server.md

 but it's good for the purpose it serves.
 I use this script by `ssh`ing into the machine whenever I'm close to finishing the episodes I've downloaded.

+The script uses [gum](https://github.com/charmbracelet/gum) for the TUI frontend and [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download episodes from YouTube. `yt-dlp` has options for including [SponsorBlock](https://sponsor.ajay.app/) data, **allowing me to add chapter data that Jellyfin can use to skip the intro sequence and intermission for each episode**!

+I also use `shell.nix` for dependencies.
+It's a nice balance for this lightweight script: not a full Docker container, but enough to allow me to manage dependencies in a sane way.

 Here's a demo.
 I can select multiple episodes, but just download episode 12 here.

 <script src="https://asciinema.org/a/720200.js" id="asciicast-720200" async="true"></script>